The sea ice in northern Labrador is thinning — fast. Here's why the Inuit are worried | CBC News

 "If things don't go well with mitigation, then things might be not heading in a good direction," he said.
 "We might be closer to conditions we haven't really experienced very often.
 So it is a stark reality."

-Wolfrey said her fears circle around how her grandchildren and great grandchildren will cope with the altered landscape.
+Wolfrey said her fears circle around how her grandchildren and great-grandchildren will cope with the altered landscape.

 "All that we've learned can't be passed on, and it's gonna end with the next generation," she said.